armstmol01/CSE455Project/README.md

 ## Running the App
 - if there are errors, try `npm install`
+- Need to install Android Studio or IOS simulator
+- To support web, may have to run the command `npx expo install react-native-web@~0.18.10 react-dom@18.2.0 @expo/webpack-config@^18.0.1` or call `npm install` on each module
 ### Commands
 Navigate to frontend/expo-app and run one of the following npm commands
 - `cd expo-app`